fm-lopes/LOPES_fe_FELIPE_exercise/README.md

 # Solution Improvement

 ### Describe what you have improved in the solution
+- Specified node version in package.json (v12 for instance cause issues on npm start);

 ## To Run the project you must run: